ShambaRecords/Vet-app/README.md

 2. Pull the branch to your local drive.
 3. Run the app through your IDE or using `flutter run` depending on your preference.

+In case of trouble with the firebase connection kindly contact me and I will help fix any issues.

 ## NB: You will need an Android phone or Emulator to fully test the app.
 I have only set up firebase for android devices and the application does not work without its firestore backend.

 # ScreenShots